yhkimlab/Class-NanoPhysics/README.md

 KAIST EE "Quantum Physics for Electronics" class

-1. Diagonalize Hamiltonian with double barrier potential walls to get the confined eigenvalues.
+1. Diagonalize Hamiltonian with double barrier potential walls to get the confined eigenvalues. \n

 2 & 3.
 Using gaussian packet, solving time-dependent Schrodinger equation and visualize the result.